-There are lots of amazing places to get married in the world, but chances are if you’re reading this you don’t need any convincing that NYC is at the top of the list.
+There are lots of amazing places to get married in the world, but chances are you don’t need any convincing that NYC is at the top of the list.
 Everyone planning a New York elopement is in for a treat: an easy marriage license process, a wide variety of amazing options, and of course the city itself as the backdrop to your wedding day.

-- You’ll be getting married in an amazing city, and all of that is now at your fingertips to plan a very amazing day.
+- You’ll be eloping in an amazing city, and all that is has to offer is now at your fingertips to plan an awesome wedding day.

-- The wait period after obtaining your marriage license is only 24 hours.
+- The wait period after obtaining your license is only 24 hours.

-After waiting a full 24 hours after receiving your license, you can perform your wedding ceremony.
+A full 24 hours after receiving your marriage license, you can perform your wedding ceremony.
 While most couples are opting to hire a private officiant these days, getting married at City Hall along with other couples from all over the world is still a great experience.

-You can get married anywhere in New York, so why limit yourself to a government office?
-You can be on The High Line amongst the fall foliage, on a rooftop terrace amongst the skyline at 620 Loft & Garden, or at an intimate venue like Frankies 457.
+You can get married anywhere in NYC, so why limit yourself to a City Hall wedding?
+You can be on The High Line surrounded by the fall foliage, amongst the skyline at 620 Loft & Garden, or celebrating at an intimate restaurant venue like Frankies 457.

-Hiring an officiant is the best way to craft a unique wedding day.
+Hiring an officiant is the best way to craft a unique NYC elopement.
 You’ll be able to customize your ceremony with vows, readings, and other personal touches.
-Check out these tips for finding the perfect elopement officiant, and see whom I love to work with!
+Check out these tips for finding the perfect elopement officiant!

-Getting married at the Manhattan Marriage Bureau (aka City Hall) is truly a unique experience.
+Having a City Hall wedding is truly a unique experience.
 On any given weekday, couples from all over the world come here to exchange vows.
 The waiting room is a people-watcher’s dream and you can’t help but bubble with excitement as you wait for your number to be called.

 If you’re not a US citizen you’ll need to get an additional “long form” document after your ceremony has been performed.
 You’ll return to the City Clerk’s Office to obtain this and it will enable you to register the marriage back in your home country.
 If you’re from a non-English speaking country, you’ll also need to get an apostille.
 You can read more about the apostille at the Department of State’s website.

-If you’ll be staying at a special hotel when you elope in NYC, or maybe you’ve splurged on a fancy AirBnB with killer views, capturing photos before heading out the door to tie the knot is always a fantastic idea.
+If you’ll be splurging on a swanky hotel when you elope in NYC, capturing photos before heading out the door is always a fantastic idea.
 Check out my in-depth guide on why getting ready photos still matter on an intimate wedding day.

-Spending a few minutes styling your details lends a high-end touch to the photographic coverage, and arranging a first look allows us to document the utter joy you feel when you see your partner all dressed up, or capture some intimate family group photos before hopping in cabs.
+We can use this time to style your details and lend a high-end touch to your photography coverage, arrange a first look to capture the utter joy you feel when you see your partner all dressed up, or capture some intimate family group photos before hopping in cabs.
 Wondering where to book a stay?
 See my profile of three great hotels to stay in when you elope in NYC.

 After all of the official stuff is taken care of, it’s time to party!
-If you’re thinking of hosting a laid back gathering there are great options throughout the city.
-You could get competitive over some shuffleboard, take over a bar for drinks and dancing, or have pizza at a rooftop waterfront restaurant.
+If you’re looking to host an intimate wedding reception there are great options throughout the city.
+You could get competitive over shuffleboard, take over a bar for drinks and dancing, or have pizza at a rooftop restaurant with skyline views.

-For something more formal you’ll want to rent out a private event space like a fine dining restaurant or intimate venue.
+For a formal reception with meal and entertainment you’ll want to rent out a private event space like a restaurant or other intimate venue.
 This will allow you to set the mood, style the room, and provide your guests with an amazing celebration.